berrywhj/berrywhj.github.io/docs/_posts/2023-11-26-935-Knight-Dialer.markdown

 We can try to start with n = 1.
 In this situation, all numbers can form a unique phone number at the length of 1.
 So our return value is 10.

 If n = 2, we can divide all possible combinations into different categories.
-If n >= 2, There are actually 9 different categories (There can be no phone number start with 5 if the length of the phone number is expected to be larger than 1, since that there are no  possible movements after we move to 5)
+If n >= 2, There are actually 9 different categories (There can be no phone numbers end with 5 if the length of the phone number is expected to be larger than 1, since that there are no  possible movements after we move to 5)

     0. the phone numbers end with 0
     1. the phone numbers end with 1